atlarge-research/Meterstick/README.md

 ### Run
 - Run start_experiment.sh

+### Plotting
+- After collecting results, run the python files in the plotting_tools folder
+    - Multi plot may require renaming results folders and moving the plotting file

 ### Tools used
 - See [this link](https://github.com/atlarge-research/yardstick/commit/066a2b258a6c6f9c333a386751154d05c763b6d4) for relevant branch of the Yardstick player emulation tool
 - [PSUtil project](https://pypi.org/project/psutil/)